gustavkarlsson/rocketchat-jira-trigger/README.md

 Yeah, that's it.

 ## Building
-Run `./gradlew installApp` (`gradlew.bat installApp` on Windows).
+Run `./gradlew installDist` (`gradlew.bat installDist` on Windows).
 The binaries will be located in `build/install/rocketchat-jira-trigger`.

 ## Configurating
 To get started you only need to configure the URI of your JIRA server and some user credentials (unless anonymous access is allowed).